MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 The solution is to change a property of your requested Azure resource, or try a different location.

+## Error: Subscription not found

+Assuming that you have not incorrectly typed a subscription name or ID, this error occurs when a resource provider is not registered in the active subscription.
+For example, if you want to execute `az storage account create`, the `Microsoft.Storage` provider must be registered.
+To register a resource provider, see [Azure resource providers and types](/azure/azure-resource-manager/management/resource-providers-and-types).

-## Error: SSLError "bad handshake...certificate verify failed" (Proxy blocks connection)
+## SSLError "bad handshake...certificate verify failed" (Proxy blocks connection)

+See [Work behind a proxy](#work-behind-a-proxy) for information on how to resolve this error.

+## Work behind a proxy

 If you're using Azure CLI over a proxy server that uses self-signed certificates, the Python [requests library](https://github.com/kennethreitz/requests) used by the Azure CLI might cause the following error: `SSLError("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')],)",)`.
 To address this error, set the environment variable `REQUESTS_CA_BUNDLE` to the path of CA bundle certificate file in PEM format.